Ryan Edwards Pregnant Wife Mackenzie Edwards Shares Rare Photo Of Son Jagger

 Ryan served some jail time earlier this year and was released from jail back in April.
 Since his release, he seems to be doing much better.
 On the reunion special, Mackenzie also went on stage and opened up about her relationship with Ryan.
 She called Ryan her “best friend” and said they have a “great open line of communication.”

 Ryan and Mackenzie married in May 2017.
-The following year, Mackenzie gave birth to Jagger, the couple’s first son together.
-Ryan shares his son Bentley with his ex girlfriend and current Teen Mom OG star Maci Bookout while Mackenzie also has a son from a previous relationship
+The following year, Mackenzie gave birth to Jagger.
+Ryan shares Bentley with his ex-girlfriend and current Teen Mom OG star, Maci Bookout.

+Those who wish to see more of Mackenzie and Ryan Edwards can follow them on Instagram.